-- Option 1 Simple: Store both the addit
+Option 1 Simple:

-- Store both the additional volume and attenuation volume in order to make a final discharge from site at QBAR (Mean annual flow rate).
+Store both the additional volume and attenuation volume in order to make a final discharge from site at QBAR (Mean annual flow rate).
 This is preferred if no infiltration can be made on site.
 This very simply satisfies the runoff rates and volume criteria.

-- Option 2 Complex:
+Option 2 Complex: